 Simple English definitions for legal terms

-Read a random definition: lower court
+Read a random definition: malicious

 A writ of rebellion, also known as a commission of rebellion, was a legal document that allowed someone to arrest a person who did not obey a court order or decree.
 This document was used in the past and is no longer in use today.
 It was like a command to certain people to catch the person who did not follow the law.
 The commission of rebellion was abolished in 1841.